 So, it’s been a while.
 How’s it going?
 All good?
 Excellent.
 Yeah, no change here.
 Except I had a baby, quit my job and moved my family to sub-Saharan Africa.
 No, for real.
 It’s all here if you’re really interested, and by “all” I mean “almost nothing.”
 I’m Harry, by the way, the pseudonym thing seems a bit unnecessary now that I’m beyond the reach of your petty laws.

 Malawi, where I now live, is the third (or eleventh, depending on who you ask, never in between though) poorest nation on earth.
 I’m not sure where’s poorer, but there must be a whole country living in a cardboard box somewhere, because this place is pretty damned poor.
 The life expectancy is shockingly low.
-The country has the one of highest HIV/AIDS infection rates in the world.
+The country has the one of highest HIV/AIDS infection rates in the world with a miserable chance to find a STD testing center.
 There are near constant power cuts and water shortages.
 You live in constant danger of malaria, bilharzia, meeting Madonna or plague.
 The real problem with Malawi, though, is that there is no way to watch the Junior Apprentice, nor whatever witless crap Jamie Oliver is currently foisting, with wet-lipped enthusiasm, on the peoples of the rest of the world.
 In short, this place is a cultural desert.
 My having no access to bad television, and therefore nothing to say on these pages, was an unintended consequence of our move to the Dark Continent, but it seemed to be an unavoidable one.
 At least, I thought so, until I stumbled across Demon-in-Law.

 The art content for this blog is usually written by Ann Jones.
 Ann is an artist and art teacher with a passionate and wide-ranging knowledge of her subject.
 I, as will quickly become clear, am not Ann Jones.
 I don’t know much about art, and I don’t even know what I like.
 I usually write about reality TV.
 You do the sums.